ZAINABFATIMA0/Eventify/Readme.md

 ### Configuration
 We will be using redis as a broker for celery which we have already installed.
-Set the CELERY_BROKER_URL in your env file:
+Set the CELERY_BROKER_URL in your .env file:
 ```bash
 CELERY_BROKER_URL = 'redis://127.0.0.1:6379/0'
 ```